 We would like to contact our clients for marketing purposes and to promote new services to you.
 This may be by post, telephone, fax or email.
 If you do not wish to receive direct marketing from us, please contact us with your request.

 Cookies are text files placed by our website onto your computer.
 They collect standard internet log and visitor behaviour information.
-Park Square Barristers website only uses session cookies which are temporary cookies that remain in the cookie file of your browser until you leave the site.
-Cookies enable us to improve our website by enabling us to monitor which pages you find useful and which you do not.
+Park Square Barristers website uses session & analytic cookies.
+Session cookies are temporary cookies that enable some of the functionality of the website.
+They remain in the cookie file of your browser until you leave the site.
+Analytic cookies enable us to monitor which pages you find useful and which you do not.
 We do not collect any personal data by using cookies.

 Access to your personal data (subject access requests)